 1526 - Nunca la tiera de Ayllón

-This page is a guide to learning a simple song layout I call 1526 - Nunca la tiera de Ayllón on a tapping Instrument such as the Chapman Stick or the acoustic Dragonfly DFA.
+This page is a guide to learning my piece 1526 - Nunca la tiera de Ayllón on a tapping Instrument such as the Chapman Stick or the acoustic Dragonfly DFA.

 There is a score , tablature, and fretboard diagrams to help youi learn the song.
 This song lives in a range that should adaptable to other tapping instrument tunings.